 - ¼ tsp Crushed Red Pepper Flakes

-- 1 Pound Fingerling Potatoes – halved lengthwise
+- 1 Pound Petite Yukon Gold or Fingerling Potatoes – halved lengthwise or quartered if large

-- 2 TBS Flat Leaf Parsley – roughly chopped, or more to taste
+- 2 TBS Chopped Fresh Herbs - or more to taste (Parsley, Dill or Basil)

-- Preheat oven to 400 degrees F. Line a large, rimmed baking sheet* with aluminum foil for easy clean up.
-Place the shrimp in a large mixing bowl and drizzle with a 2 tablespoons of extra virgin olive oil.
-Add in garlic and crushed red pepper flakes.
-Stir to coat and set aside.
+- Preheat oven to 400-degrees F. Line a large, rimmed baking sheet with aluminum foil for easy clean up.